wout/vite-plugin-lucky/README.md

 **Note**: The [lucky_vite](https://github.com/wout/lucky_vite) shard will generate this file for you.

-In case yout want the shared `lucky_vite.json` config in another directory, the new path can be passed as a configuration option:
+In case yout want the shared `lucky_vite.json` config in another directory, the new path can be passed as the `configPath` property:

 ```js
 LuckyPlugin({